 If cut all the way around, it's urgent to get professional advice.
 There should be some liquid patching compound that could help if the bark is not badly mutalated?
 It's possible, if still fresh, and not too badly damaged that you could also get "tree wrap" and wrap it very well, after following professional advice, and see it heal

 I skinned a tree last summer and this is what I put on it.
 1/2 cup of interior latex paint, 1/2 cup of antiseptic mouthwash, and 1 teaspoon of any pest killer like you spray your home with.
-I mixed this together and painted the wound.
-Everyone said my tree was going to die.
-This spring it leafed out and looks very healthy.
-This worked for me.
-Hope it helps.

 The Northeast has been hit by an early winter snow storm.
 A large limb broke off from my magnolia tree.
 As the limb fell, most of the bark was removed from the trunk of the tree.
 Is there anything that I can put on the exposed portion of the tree to prevent disease or further damage?